-Between 2014 and 2019 the mean of SSAFA benefit recipients was 3,458 (SD= 831) beneficiaries per year.
-Amongst the postcodes that had at least five SSAFA beneficiaries between 2014 and 2019, 62% (n= 12,907) of those beneficiaries were residing in Scotland's central belt.
-The highest prevalence rates were found in North Ayrshire (yearly average of 18 beneficiaries per 10,000 population) and in the East and South Ayrshire (yearly average of 16 beneficiaries per 10,000 population).
+Between 2014 and 2019 the mean of SSAFA benefit recipients was 3458 (SD=831) beneficiaries per year.
+Among the postcodes that had at least five SSAFA beneficiaries between 2014 and 2019, 62% (n=12907) were residing in Scotland's central belt.
+The highest prevalence rates were found in North Ayrshire (yearly average of 18 beneficiaries per 10 000 population) and in the East and South Ayrshire (yearly average of 16 beneficiaries per 10000 population).

-Figure 1 shows SSAFA beneficiaries and prevalence across Scotland's local authorities, the dark grey areas indicating where benefit demand (on the left) and benefit prevalence (on the right) were greater than 1.5 standard deviations above the respective yearly mean.
-The lighter grey areas are where demand and prevalence were less than 0.5 standard deviations below the yearly mean.
-The classification of [-0.50 - 0.50] indicates the areas where demand and prevalence were approximately the same as the yearly average (mean) across Scotland's local authorities.
+Figure 1 shows SSAFA beneficiaries and prevalence across Scotland's local authorities, the dark grey areas indicating where benefit demand (on the left) and benefit prevalence (on the right) were greater than 1.5 SD above the respective yearly mean.
+The lighter grey areas are where demand and prevalence were less than 0.5 SD below the yearly mean.
+The classification of -0.50 to 0.50 indicates the areas where demand and prevalence were approximately the same as the yearly average (mean) across Scotland's local authorities.